 One of my resolutions for 2013 is to make friends in my new hometown, so I joined Louisville’s Society of Badass Bakers on Meetup.
 The theme for January was alternative ingredients, a notion I rarely bother with in the kitchen.
 But I do enjoy a challenge and love learning…about everything.
 One […]

-Tag CloudA Slice of Life adverb America Barbara Stanwyck BBC BLT Brooklyn Buffy dating Frank Capra fried green tomatoes friends Gert government Hollywood homemade John Watson Lestrade life love Man Manhattan Martha's Vineyard Minnesota Molly Hooper Moriarty Mycroft New York New York City NPR OKCupid Persona Rupert Graves sex Shakespeare Sherlock Sherlock Holmes Sir Arthur Conan Doyle test the kid stays in the picture The Replacements The Simon Veronica Mars Watson West Chop
+Tag CloudA Slice of Life America Barbara Stanwyck BBC BLT Brooklyn Buffy dating Frank Capra fried green tomatoes friends Gert Hollywood Jackson and Kasey John Watson Lestrade life love Man Manhattan Martha's Vineyard Minnesota Molly Hooper Moriarty Mycroft Netflix New York New York City NPR OKCupid Oscar Wilde Persona Rupert Graves sex Shakespeare Sherlock Sherlock Holmes Sir Arthur Conan Doyle test The Ramones The Replacements The Simon Veronica Mars Watson West Chop